 Use a tough brake dust-removing product to clean the staining.
 Some of these products can be pretty aggressive.
 They contain acids, so use them outdoors and wear safety glasses and gloves.

 I recommend an acid-free strong wheel and tire cleaner by Car Guys on my Car cleaning tools page.

 After the cleaning, go ahead and use car polish on the rims, a good polish will protect the rims from brake dust and road grime.

-Tires are difficult to clean unless you know the little hacks, a stiff brush and auto detergent does a pretty good job but it’s labor intensive.
-I’ve been using tire foam for years and it’s great stuff, spray on allow it time to foam, rinse off, job done.
+Tires are difficult to clean unless you know the little hacks, a stiff brush, and auto detergent does a pretty good job but it’s labor-intensive.
+I’ve been using tire foam for years and it’s great stuff, spray-on allows it time to foam, rinse off, the job is done.

 The tire foam dissolves brake dust and grime and cuts back to a clean black rubber wall.
 The cleaner doesn’t shine the tires, if a high shine is your thing, then use a tire shine product for that showroom high gloss shine.

-Don’t forget the interior, there’s a ton of fantastic products for cleaning, repairing and protecting.
-Products like leather upholstery cleaners and conditioners specially formulated to moisturize leather.
+Don’t forget the interior, there’s a ton of fantastic products for cleaning, repairing, and protecting.
+Products like leather upholstery cleaners and conditioners specially formulated to moisturize the leather.

-Fabric seat and carpet cleaners, scotch guard protection, plastic care and repair products, the list goes on and on.
+Fabric seat and carpet cleaners, scotch guard protection, plastic care and repair products, the list go on and on.

 You’ll find all the products and tools the pros use listed here on the “Car cleaning tools page”.